 Enhancing Quality of Life for People with I/DD

 Our comprehensive continuous quality improvement program helps us continually assess the impact of our services on the lives of the individuals we support.
 To help ensure that we are meeting our commitments to those we serve, we administer a rigorous survey process that focuses on metrics and data to help inform and enhance the delivery of services.

 Helping Families Stay Together

 In our effort to keep families together whenever possible, The Network utilizes Family Centered Treatment® (FCT)—an evidence-based model developed over a 20-year period.
 Introduced as a cost-effective alternative to out-of-home placements, FCT has proven to be a highly effective family preservation model.
 We see the difference our services are making in the lives of families every day and our data demonstrates powerful outcomes:

-Currently, The MENTOR Network delivers services using FCT in Florida, Indiana, Maryland, Massachusetts, Ohio and Virginia, and is continuing to bring this innovative model to states across the country.
+Currently, The MENTOR Network delivers services using FCT in Maryland, Massachusetts and Ohio and is continuing to bring this innovative model to states across the country.

 Proven Success for People with Brain Injury

 In our specialty rehabilitation services—specifically those delivered by our partner, NeuroRestorative—outcome measurements play a vital role in helping to establish individual rehabilitation goals.
 They also measure progress as participants move through their programs.
 For our payors and families, outcome measurements help assess overall effectiveness of the services received and can lead to necessary adjustments of care plans.

 Our outcomes demonstrate powerful improvements for the individuals we serve on the road to independence.
 Using the Mayo-Portland Adaptability Inventory version 4 (MPAI-4) our outcomes show that our programs lead to significant improvements across a myriad of domains for those we serve.